nikoci/StatisticsLib/README.md

   /**
    * This method is used to fetch the active StatisticsLib instance from Bukkit's RegisteredServiceProvider *
    * @return true if an instance could be found, false if no instance could be found.
-In this case disable your plugin.
+In this case disable your statisticsPlugin.
    * You *need* the instance registered to the Provider, creating your own instance can lead to loss of data */ private boolean setupStatisticsLib() {